Current Exhibition · Gstaad, Switzerland

 Nina Pinault: Daniel, what would you say to someone who wants to start collecting today?

 Daniel Saffran: Don't collect for investment.
 Collect for company.
 A painting that only goes up in value is a painting you will sell.
-A painting that stays with you — that's a companion.
+That's fine for some people.
+But a painting that stays with you — that becomes part of your days, your silences, your private hours — that's a companion.
 You don't sell companions.
+You also don't buy companions based on what you think they'll be worth in ten years.
+You buy them because you can't stop looking.
+Because the work follows you into other rooms.
+Because you find yourself thinking about it when you're not in front of it.

 Nina Pinault: Arno, you inherit this.
+The collection.
+The relationships.
+The responsibility.
 What does that mean to you?

-Nina Pinault: Last question for you, Daniel.
+Nina Pinault: Daniel, last question.
 What have these paintings taught you?

 "I would not part with it even if I were to lose everything.
 Some things are not for sale.
 They are for keeping." — Daniel Saffran, on his 1958 Rothko

-End of transcript · Gstaad Gallery Archive · Shared with permission of the Saffran Estate
+End of transcript · Gstaad Gallery Archive · Shared with permission of The Saffran Trust

 Selected Excerpts